Inventory

 Inventory is a major asset on the balance sheet for almost every company and it's depending on what goods or services your business provides.

-As you know, working with a huge amount of inventory is quite complicated and required lots of time but Konigle's Shopify Inventory Management helps you to save time and increase profits.
+As you know, working with a huge amount of inventory is quite complicated and requires lots of time but Konigle's Shopify Inventory Management helps you to save time and increase profits.

 Materials that are needed to turn your product into a finished product are raw materials inventory.
 The raw material is pieces of component parts (eg, batteries, boxes, etc.) that are currently not ready or in progress.

-Materials that are direct or indirect (eg, phone cover, circuit, etc.)use to create products are work in progress(WIP) Inventory.
+Materials that are direct or indirect (eg, phone cover, circuit, etc.) used to create products are work in progress(WIP) Inventory.

 This is a finished ready-to-sell product (eg, Mobile phone, Perfume bottle, etc.) that can be sold to wholesalers, retailers, or even end users also.

-It is inventory that is required to assemble, maintain, repair, and operating supplies (eg, folders, printer toner, gloves, etc.) and sell the finished product but is not built into the product itself.
+It is inventory that is required to assemble, maintain, repair, and operate supplies (eg, folders, printer toner, gloves, etc.) and sell the finished product but is not built into the product itself.

 This the formula to calculate turnover of the number of times a company sells (inventory).